A Game-Theoretic Utility Network for Cooperative Multi-Agent Decisions in Adversarial Environments: The Definitions in Experiments

-\begin{itemize} \item $AT$ and $BT$ present the action space of group A and B correspondingly; \item $n$ and $m$ present the number of Explorers and Monsters separately; \item $d$ presents the group average distance between two opponents; \item $v$ presents the agent's velocity; \item $i$ and $j$ present the times of attacks and being attacked; \item $w$ presents Explorers' communication times; \item $f$ and $q$ present the unit attacking energy cost of both sides agents separately; \item $t_{ev}$ and $t_{mv}$ present average attacking ability levels of both sides separately; \item $r_{ev}$ and $r_{mv}$ present average defending ability levels of both sides separately; \item $t_e$ and $t_m$ present specific agent's attacking ability levels of both sides separately; \item $r_e$ and $r_m$ present specific agent's defending ability levels of both sides separately; \item $\phi_e$ and $\phi_m$ present individual agent's size; \item $k$ presents the number of Explorers' attacking simultaneously; \item $g$ presents the number of Monsters' attacking simultaneously; \item $a$, $b$, $c$, $\rho$, $\gamma$ and $\delta$ present corresponding coefficient; \item $e_e$ and $e_m$ present the current energy level of Explorer and Monster; \item $h$ presents the current $HP$ level of agent; \item $p$ presents the probability corresponding to the different section. \end{itemize}
+\begin{itemize} \item $AT$ and $BT$ present the action space of group A and B correspondingly; \item $n$ and $m$ present the number of Explorers and Aliens respectively; \item $d$ presents the group average distance between two opponents; \item $v$ presents the agent's velocity; \item $i$ and $j$ present the times of attacks and being attacked; \item $w$ presents Explorers' communication times; \item $f$ and $q$ present the unit attacking energy cost of both sides agents respectively; \item $t_{ev}$ and $t_{mv}$ present average attacking ability levels of both sides respectively; \item $r_{ev}$ and $r_{mv}$ present average defending ability levels of both sides respectively; \item $t_e$ and $t_m$ present specific agent's attacking ability levels of both sides respectively; \item $r_e$ and $r_m$ present specific agent's defending ability levels of both sides respectively; \item $\phi_e$ and $\phi_m$ present individual agent's size; \item $k$ presents the number of Explorers' attacking simultaneously; \item $g$ presents the number of Aliens' attacking simultaneously; \item $a$, $b$, $c$, $\rho$, $\gamma$ and $\delta$ present corresponding coefficient; \item $e_e$ and $e_m$ present the current energy level of Explorer and Alien; \item $h$ presents the current $HP$ level of agent; \item $p$ presents the probability corresponding to the different section. \end{itemize}